The Rod of Moses

-Zarb-i-Kalim (or The Rod of Moses; ضربِ کلیم) is a philosophical poetry book of Allama Iqbal in Urdu, a poet-philosopher from Pakistan.
+Zarb-i-Kalim (or The Rod of Moses; ضربِ کلیم) is an Urdu-language philosophical poetry book by Allama Iqbal, a poet-philosopher from Pakistan.
 It was published in 1936, two years before his death.

 Introduction

 This is the third collection of Allama Sir Muhammad Iqbal's poetry, which is described as his political manifesto.
 It was published with the subtitle "A Declaration of War Against the Present Times."
-Muhammad Iqbal, who is known as "Poet of the East," argues that modern problems are due to the godlessness, materialism and injustice of modern civilisation, which feeds on the subjugation and exploitation of weak nations, especially the Indian Muslims.
+Muhammad Iqbal, who is known as the "Poet of the East," argues that modern problems are due to the godlessness, materialism and injustice of modern civilisation, which feeds on the subjugation and exploitation of weak nations, especially the Indian Muslims.

 Editions

 Its first edition was published in 1935, i.e. just three years before the death of Allama Muhammad Iqbal.
 After that, various editions were published in Pakistan and India, but the most authentic edition was by the Iqbal Academy Pakistan, which was published in 2002 in Lahore.